-In addition, 15 percent of the 1,038 adults that took the survey said that they have been diagnosed with a new condition by a medical practitioner, weeks or months after taking the vaccine.
+In addition, 15 percent of the 1,038 adults who took the survey said they had been diagnosed with a new condition within weeks or months after taking the vaccine.

-The poll, conducted by Zogby Analytics, states that the margin of error is +/- 3.1 percentage points.
+The poll, conducted by Zogby Analytics, states that the margin of error is plus or minus 3.1 percentage points.

-“The fact that the Centers for Disease Control and Prevention (CDC) reports more than 232 million Americans ages 18–65 have taken at least one dose of the COVID-19 vaccine, and 15 percent of those surveyed report a newly diagnosed condition is concerning and needs further study,” said Laura Bono, CHD’s executive director.
+“The fact that the Centers for Disease Control and Prevention (CDC) reports more than 232 million Americans ages 18–65 have taken at least one dose of the COVID-19 vaccine, and 15 percent of those surveyed report a newly diagnosed condition is concerning and needs further study,” Laura Bono, CHD’s executive director, said in a statement.

 “The mRNA vaccine technology is new and clinical trials naturally have no long-term data.
 CHD believes this survey points to the need for further study.”